Job profile

 What to expect

-• The work can be challenging as it involves contact with many different types of people who are often distressed but can also be rewarding.
+• The work can be challenging as you will be working with people who are often distressed, but the job will also be extremely rewarding.

 Qualifications